 Release Date: June 15th 2007

-This film is a very interesting film that has great acting and cinematography, but unfortunately for all it’s trying to do, you do end up getting lost in the plot and spending a large portion of the time, waiting for something worthwhile to happen and all though this is the kind of thing that happens when your dealing with open-ended storytelling, I have seen it done better in other films.
+This film is a very interesting film that has great acting and cinematography, but unfortunately for all it’s trying to do, you do end up getting lost in the plot and spending a large portion of the time, waiting for something worthwhile to happen and although this is the kind of thing that happens when you’re dealing with open-ended storytelling, I’ve seen it done better in other films with a similar budget.

-Now I’m not saying this is a bad film, just one you will either love and come to think of as a cult classic or will make you fall asleep, either way, the strange animation sequences will entertain you and set it apart from most other indie genre films that came out in the mid ’00s, mainly as they are so ‘out there’ and trippy that they stick with you for years to come.
+Now, I’m not saying this is a bad film, far from it.
+It’s just one you’ll either love and come to think of as a cult classic or will make you fall asleep halfway through, either way, the strange animation sequences will charm you and leaves a memorable impression long after the film has finished.
+Not something the majority of small-budget late ’00s indie films can boast.

-I find it hard to be harsh on a film that I was able to watch for free on the now shut down, Indie Movies Online, which at the time showcased little known independent films and gave them a bigger audience, think Netflix but free.
-Overall One Day Like Rain is an interesting film and given its budget, the film did a relatively good job, it’s never going to be on anyone’s top ten list, but I can see it making a fair few top 50’s.
+I find it hard to be harsh on a film that I was able to watch for free on the sadly now defunct, Indie Movies Online, which at the time showcased little known independent films and gave them a bigger audience, think Netflix but free.
+Overall One Day Like Rain is an interesting little film that given its budget, achieved a relatively high level of quality, although is never going to end up on anyone’s top ten list, I can see it surprising a few viewers.